Leadwerks/scpcb/README.md

 Beware - the source code is perhaps more horrifying than the game itself!

-## How to Compile
+## Compiling the Game

 These instructions will teach you how to install and run everything you need to compile the game.

 First, download the contents of the game's source code repository here: https://github.com/Leadwerks/scpcb